Noahffiliation/Virtual-File-System-Simulation/README.md

 ```
 $ runtest --tool=fs <optional specified test files>
 ```
-Currently, there are 1013 passes out of 1052 tests because Milestones 4 and 5 are unfinished.
+Currently, there are 1013 passes out of 1052 tests because some test parameters are not implemented yet.

 It takes about 7 minutes to run the entire test suite.